-Booth weights are required for pop-up style booths and umbrellas, and are strongly suggested for wood or metal frame booths.
+Booth weights are required for pop-up style booths and umbrellas, and are strongly suggested for wood or metal pole frame booths.
 A minumum of 25 lb. per booth leg is required for 8'x8' booths, water in plastic containers is not allowed.
 Please read the Booth and Umbrella Weight Requirements for detailed information on this requirement.
 Canvas bag weights are available through the Market office or at the Info Booth for $10 each.
-If you buy them before April 1, they are $8 each.

 Do you rent booths or tables?

 The Saturday Market doesn’t have storage capacity for booths or tables to rent.
 You must provide everything you need for selling, including chairs.
-There are chairs in the food court, but those are reserved for use by customers.
+The red folding chairs in the Food Court are reserved for use by customers.